hardik954/CareMed-Fullstack/README.md

 Restart terminal if commands fail

-If you begin directly in Admin Panel and not on the login page, simply logout first and then login using you define credentials.
+If you begin directly in Admin Panel and not on the login page, simply logout first and then login using your defined credentials.